EmBeaux/Mock-Coding-Challenge/README.md

 Our site features an index of the top 25 repositories of Github.
 Each review on the index page links to the Github trending page.

-From the index page a user can each repositories details.
+From the index page a user can see each repositories details.
 The details include;

   - name of project